It's important to understand your rights and responsibilities if you receive a bill based on an estimated meter read or a backbill.

 Can I provide a self-read to my provider?

 If you have a non-digital meter and receive an account based on an estimated reading, you can ask your provider to adjust the bill by providing your own meter reading.
+If the read is not accepted, the retailer must notify you and explain why.

 What is a special meter read?

 A special meter read is an actual meter reading taken outside of the usual reading cycle.
 If you are concerned that your bill is high because the estimated reading is incorrect, you can ask your provider for a special meter read.
-The provider is only allowed to charge customers for a special meter reading if it confirms that the billing is correct.
+The provider is only allowed to charge you for a special meter reading if it confirms that the billing is correct.

 How often is my meter read?